LinuxLab-ESGI/Secure-GRUB-2/README.md

 It loads all the available operating system (Linux kernels precisly) or other boot loaders like Windows Boot Manager.
 If we don't do anything at the GRUB screen, it loads and executes automatically the default Linux kernel (vmlinuz) and initrd (inital ramdisk) images.

-> Loaded into the RAM, initrd is a filsystem which is used for the Linux startup process.
-It contains all the additional modules and drivers for the the kernel.
+> Loaded into the RAM, initrd is a file system which is used for the Linux startup process.
+It contains all the additional modules and drivers for the kernel.

 ### 4. Kernel

-The Linux Kernel first mounts the root file system set in grub.conf in the line **root=**.
+The Linux kernel first mounts the root file system set in grub.conf in the line **root=**.
 Then it executes the **/sbin/init** program as the fisrt program with root privileges which executes some others scripts.

-> **/sbin/init** is actually a symbolic to the init system of the OS.
-It is either SysV or Systemd.
-Nowadays systemd is the most used  and it is compatible with SysV init scripts
+> **/sbin/init** is actually a symbolic link to the init system of the OS.
+It is either SysV or systemd, there are in charged of launching all the necessary services for the OS.
+Nowadays systemd is the most used  and it is compatible with SysV init scripts.
 > If it is SysV all the scripts and programs are located in **/etc/systemd/system/** and **/lib/systemd/system/**
 > So **/sbin/init** is a symbolic link to **/lib/systemd/systemd**

-Since init is the first program to be executed by Linux kernel, it has the PID (**Process** **ID**entifier) of 1.
+Since init is the first program to be executed by Linux kernel, it has the PID (**P**rocess **ID**entifier) of 1.
 We can do a ps command to check the first PID :
 `ps -ef | grep init`